juji-io/datalevin/README.md

 * Currently only supports Clojure on JVM, but adding support for other Clojure-hosting runtime is possible, since bindings for LMDB exist in almost all major languages and available on most platforms.
-However, in this cose base, I would prefer other languages to work with GraalVM compiled native library when it is available, so I only need to maintain one language binding.
+However, I would prefer other languages to work with GraalVM compiled native library when it is available, so I only need to maintain one language binding.

 ## :shopping: Alternatives